trev/rubyflare/README.md

 ## Usage

-First off, open https://api.cloudflare.com/ to see all the availble endpoints
+First off, open https://api.cloudflare.com/ to see all the available endpoints

 ### Quick start